The Cambridge Spring Dash 100 calendar event Enter this event »

 Cambridge is well-served by train and you should be able to catch the 06.44 from King's Cross, London, and arrive just about in time for the start — don’t worry if you’re a few minutes late to the start, we will still be there for the start of the 100km event.
 It’s an easy 7km ride from the station to the start through the historic centre of Cambridge — routesheet | GPX | TCX — if you use these instructions, continue past the Co-op to the start on RHS in 1km next to the church.

-Due to the large numbers of entrants, if you could ride to the start instead of driving, or park outside the village and ride in, that would be an enormous help!
+Due to the large numbers of entrants, if you could ride to the start instead of driving, that would be an great help!

 Light refreshments will be available before the start from about 8am.
 There will be hot’n’cold refreshments and cake at the finish.
 All refreshments at the start/finish are included in the entry fee.